MINISTRYGmbH/morrow-core/docs/extending.md

 // ...
 Controller code
 ~~~

-Just take care of the starting slash in front of the foreign class because you are in the namespace `App`.
+Just take care of the starting slash in front of the foreign class because you are in the namespace `app`.

 You will find an excellent list of other useful PHP libraries at [https://github.com/ziadoz/awesome-php](https://github.com/ziadoz/awesome-php).